 \section{Abstract}

-The family of rare earth chalcogenides \ce{ARECh2} (A = alkali or monovalent ions, RE = rare earth, and Ch = O, S, Se, and Te) appears as an inspiring playground for studying quantum spin liquids (QSL).
+The family of rare-earth chalcogenides \ce{ARECh2} (A = alkali or monovalent ions, RE = rare earth, and Ch = O, S, Se, and Te) appears as an inspiring playground for studying quantum spin liquids (QSL).
 The crucial low-energy spin dynamics remain to be uncovered.
 By employing muon spin relaxation ($\mu$SR) and zero-field (ZF) AC susceptibility down to 50 mK, we are able to identify the gapless QSL in \ce{NaYbSe2}, a representative member with an effective spin-1/2, and explore its unusual spin dynamics.
 The ZF $\mu$SR experiments unambiguously rule out spin ordering or freezing in \ce{NaYbSe2} down to 50 mK, two orders of magnitude smaller than the exchange coupling energies.
-The spin relaxation rate, $\lambda$, approaches a constant below 0.3 K, indicating finite spin excitations featured by a gapless QSL ground state.
+The spin relaxation rate, $\lambda$, approaches a constant below 0.3 K, indicating finite spin excitations be featured by a gapless QSL ground state.
 This is consistently supported by our AC susceptibility measurements.
 The careful analysis of the longitudinal field (LF) $\mu$SR spectra reveals a strong spatial correlation and a temporal correlation in the spin-disordered ground state, highlighting the unique feature of spin entanglement in the QSL state.
 The observations allow us to establish an experimental H-T phase diagram.
 The study offers insight into the rich and exotic magnetism of the rare earth family.

-\emph{Introduction}---Recently revealed triangular lattice rare earth chalcogenides form a large family of quantum spin liquid (QSL) candidates\cite{liu2018rare,baenitz2018naybs,bordelon2019field,ranjith2019anisotropic}.
+\emph{Introduction}---Recently revealed triangular lattice rare-earth chalcogenides form a large family of quantum spin liquid (QSL) candidates\cite{liu2018rare,baenitz2018naybs,bordelon2019field,ranjith2019anisotropic}.
 The strong spin-orbit coupling (SOC) and crystalline electronic field (CEF) excitations generate a rich diversity of magnetic and electronic properties of the family and have been extensively investigated\cite{PhysRevB.101.224427,ding2019gapless,baenitz2018naybs,Zhang2020,dai2020spinon,PhysRevB.102.024424,PhysRevB.101.144432}.